AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ## Upgraded Opus

-Also when you reach 7th level, you upgrade your opus in such a manner which enhances its capabilities to bestow you a greater benefit.
+Also when you reach 7th level, you upgrade your [[#Opus Creation|opus]] in such a manner which enhances its capabilities to bestow you a greater benefit.

-### Feather Fall Boots

-While wearing these boots, your movement speed increases by an additional 10', and you take only quarter of the fall damage instead of half.
+* _Feather Fall Boots_ - While wearing these boots, your movement speed increases by an additional 10', and you take only quarter of the fall damage instead of half.

-### Heavy Strike Weapon

-The weapon's damage die is increased by an additional 2.
+* _Heavy Strike Weapon_ - The weapon's damage die is increased by an additional 2.

-### Personalized Fit Weapon

-The weapon's lethal property by an additional 1 while you wield it.
+* _Personalized Fit Weapon_ - The weapon's lethal property by an additional 1 while you wield it.

-### Sure Sight Helmet

-You have a +2 bonus for skill checks of the [[Action Economy#^3d44e8|search action]] while wearing the helmet, and you add the last mode to your helmet, allowing you to switch between: lightvision, nullvision and darkvision, using a quick action.
+* _Sure Sight Helmet_ - You have a +2 bonus for skill checks of the [[Action Economy#^3d44e8|search action]] while wearing the helmet, and you add the last mode to your helmet, allowing you to switch between: lightvision, nullvision and darkvision, using a quick action.